Top 10 Things To Do In Sardinia

 10. Exploring Sardinia’s Capital City

-The colorful skyline of Cagliari radiates in the Mediterranean sunset.
+The colorful skyline of Cagliari radiates under the Mediterranean sunset.
 It is the largest city in Sardinia and, in fact, closer to North Africa than to mainland Europe.
 The city has been around since the 8th century BC, but it were the Romans who really started to give the city a well-deserved facelift.
 Visitors to Cagliari, arriving by air or by boat, love strolling up to the Castello and its collection of museums before grabbing a table in a busy piazza to enjoy a glorious sunset with something cold in their hand.
 Around the city, you’ll also find a few fine-looking beaches, rewarding hikes, and charming villages.

 Cagliari Sardinia